girish-kor/girish-kor/agile-methodology.md

 - Professional Scrum Master (PSM)
 - SAFe Agilist
 - PMI-ACP (Agile Certified Practitioner)

-## Conclusion
-Agile is not just a methodology, but a mindset of collaboration, flexibility, and continuous improvement.
-Focus on understanding core principles and practical application.

 ### Quick Start Guide
 1. Read the Agile Manifesto